jedick/pyvers/README.md

 - Input a claim and evidence ([example](https://huggingface.co/datasets/nyu-mll/multi_nli/viewer/default/train?row=37&views%5B%5D=train)).
 - Hit "Enter" or press the Submit button to run the inference.
 - The probabilities predicted by the model are printed in the Classification text box and visualized in the barchart.
 - Change the model using the dropdown at the top.
-This automatically re-runs the inference using the new model.
+This automatically re-runs the inference using the selected model.

 Screenshot: